Lumisumu/carrot-comic-downloader/README.md

 Click "?" buttons to see tips about program features.

 If new comics have been released for supported comics, update the values in "comics.txt" file in "resources" folder.
+If DLC has new multipanel or gif comics, add them to dlc-multipanel.txt and dlc-gifcomics.txt files.

 To use a custom script, edit the "script_custom.py" file in "resources" folder.
 Your file must have `write_links()` function where custom script code starts.